tareksoliman26072020/JML-Schlussfolgerer/README.md

 "")
 ```

+This is done as the following:
+  - Make sure that you installed [stack](https://docs.haskellstack.org/en/stable/README/)
+  - Then build the project: `stack build`
+  - Use the command: `stack ghci --only-main`
-This is done as the following: store the java method as a string, then pass it as an argument: `runStateT parseFunDef "public int foo(){return 666;}"`
+  - store the java method as a string, then pass it as an argument: `runStateT parseFunDef "public int foo(){return 666;}"`

 ---
 ### Examples for JML: